hsylife/SampleRealmOnWatchOS3/README.md

 ## Steps
 1. clone it.
-2. `pod update` for importing realmSwift.
+2. `pod install` for importing realmSwift.
 3. Run and launch the watchOS app.
 4. Launch the iOS app.